skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 ---
 title: Abandoning the mothership
 description: It was time to pour into our front-end code the same poison we gave our back-end systems, splitting it all apart into maintainable chunks.
-Our vision was to make each feature team at issuu.com own, build and deploy its front-end code autonomously – and to make things that ought to be trivial actually trivial!
+Our vision was to make each feature team at issuu.com own, build and deploy its front-end code autonomously—and to make things that ought to be trivial actually trivial!
 date: "2015-12-16T12:00:00.000Z"
 devToLink: https://dev.to/kenneth_skovhus/abandoning-the-mothership-4g35
 featuredImage: "./deathstar.jpg"